From psychedelic shrubbery in Gabon to sobbing seminars in Japan, we round up the world's weirdest wellness retreats

 5. Salt caves, Chicago

-And while these claims should be taken with a pinch of salt, the benefits of inhaling salt-enriched air, or halotherapy, have been recognised since Ancient Greece.
-With more salt facilities starting to pop up around the world, why not grab a lounger and take a well-earned breather?
+While these claims should be taken with a pinch of salt, the benefits of inhaling salt-enriched air, or halotherapy, have been recognised since Ancient Greece.
+So sit back on a recliner, let gentle music wash over you, and take a well-earned breather.

 More information: www.galoscaves.com